About Us - Medical Student Education

 The Central Clinical School (CCS) coordinates teaching for medical students at a number of teaching and independent hospitals in a structured clinical teaching program.
 The Central Clinical School program covers the final 3 clinical years of the course (Years 3B, 4C and 5D).

-The program is co-ordinated by Associate Professor Anne Powell along with the local site leaders, Asscoiate Professor Laila Rotstein (Alfred Health), Asssociate Professor Michele Levinson (Cabrini Health), Associate Professor Debra Renouf (Peninsula Health) and Professor Geoffrey Metz (Epworth Healthcare).
+The program is co-ordinated by Associate Professor Anne Powell along with the local site leaders, Asscoiate Professor Laila Rotstein (Alfred Health), Asssociate Professor David Brewster (Cabrini Health), Associate Professor Debra Renouf (Peninsula Health) and Professor Geoffrey Metz (Epworth Healthcare).

 The full suite of locations for the Central Clinical School programs can be found here - Education Clinical Sites